Carrie (franchise)

 Carrie is an American horror media franchise, based on the 1974 novel of the same name by author Stephen King.
-The series consists of four films, a Broadway musical and a television special.
+The series consists of four films, a Broadway musical, a television miniseries and a television special.

 Novel

-In the novel, a slightly overweight, shy, and usually bullied girl named Carietta White is being raised by Margaret, an unstable religious fanatic who thinks almost everything could be sinful.
-When Carrie gets her first period in the shower, she panics as Margaret never taught her to prepare for having a period.
-Christine Hargensen and Susan Snell ringlead the other girls to chant "period" and stare at Carrie.
+In the novel, which was King’s first work, a slightly overweight, shy, and usually bullied girl named Carietta "Carrie" Nadine White is being raised by Margaret, an unstable religious fanatic who thinks almost everything could be sinful.
+The book describes an odd incident of her exhibiting signs of telekinesis as a child, before focusing on her as a teen in high school; when she gets her first period in the shower, she panics as Margaret never taught her to prepare for having a period.
+Popular girls Christine "Chris" Hargensen and Susan "Sue" Snell ringlead the other girls to chant "period" and taunt Carrie.
 A few of the girls even throw tampons, further confusing Carrie, who believes she is dying.
 The gym teacher, Rita Desjardin, punishes the girls with a week of detention and suspends Chris when she refuses to comply.
-Desjardin also sends Carrie home with Margaret, believing Carrie should confront her mother about it.
-Margaret locks Carrie in the 'praying closet', as Margaret believes that periods are a symbol of a sexual sin on Carrie's part.
-However, she lets Carrie out much earlier than she does normally, and Carrie believes it is because she seems to have telekinesis-like abilities.
+Desjardin also sends Carrie home with Margaret, believing Carrie should confront her mother about never being taught about a period.
+Margaret locks Carrie in the "praying closet," as Margaret believes that periods are a symbol of a sexual sin on Carrie's part.
+However, she lets Carrie out much earlier than she does normally, and Carrie believes it is because her mother knows that Carrie has become aware of her own powers.

-Meanwhile, Chris feels as if she should not be suspended and decides to have revenge on Carrie.
+Meanwhile, Chris is furious at her suspension and decides to take revenge on Carrie.
 Sue, however, feels bad about her part in the incident and wants to apologize, but is too nervous to do so.
-Sue tells her boyfriend Thomas Ross to ask Carrie to prom, noting that Carrie has a crush on Tommy.
-Carrie originally thinks that the invitation was a means of tricking her, but Tommy pleads, and Carrie realizes that his invitation is genuine and accepts; she then sews herself a beautiful white dress for prom.
+She tells her boyfriend Thomas "Tommy" Ross to ask Carrie to prom, noting that Carrie has a crush on him “like half the girls in the school.”
+Carrie originally thinks that the invitation was a means of tricking her, but Tommy pleads, and Carrie realizes that his invitation is genuine and accepts.
+She then sews herself a beautiful white dress to wear to the prom.
 Meanwhile, Chris and her boyfriend Billy Nolan collect pigs’ blood in a bucket and hang it over the auditorium stage.
-Chris employs her friend Tina Blake to make fake Prom Queen ballots with Carrie’s name on them so that the blood will dump on Carrie and humiliate her.
-On prom night, Margaret initially forbids Carrie to attend prom, claiming that Tommy and the others will laugh at her, but Carrie is tired of her mother controlling her life and shoves her mother into the ‘praying closet’ with her powers.
-At prom, the blood is dumped on Carrie, but in the process the bucket holding the blood hits Tommy on the head, causing him to die of blood loss.
+Chris employs her friend Tina Blake to make fake Prom Queen ballots with Carrie’s name on them so that she will be called onstage, where the blood will dump on Carrie and humiliate her.
+On prom night, Margaret initially forbids Carrie to attend prom, claiming that Tommy and the others will laugh at her, but Carrie is tired of her mother controlling her life and uses her powers to shove her mother into the "praying closet."
+At prom, the blood is dumped on Carrie, but in the process the bucket falls and hits Tommy on the head, killing him.